AODocs can be configured to receive emails from library contributors and transform these emails into documents.

 - Slides: .ppt (if newer than Microsoft® Office 95), .pptx, .pptm, .pps, .ppsx, .ppsm, .pot, .potx, .potm, .odp

-- Convert image files with OCR means that attachments will be analyzed by Google's optical character recognition (OCR) engine to extract text.
+- Convert image files with OCR: attachments will be analyzed by Google's optical character recognition (OCR) engine to extract text.
 If the email has an image (or a scanned PDF) attached to it, the image will be analyzed by the OCR engine and the extracted text will be inserted in a Google Docs.
 The AODocs document will have two attachments: the original image and the Google Docs containing the text processed by the OCR engine.

 These file types can be converted to Google Docs with OCR: .jpg, .gif, .png, .pdf